openharmony/docs/en/application-dev/quick-start/syscap.md

 ### System Capabilities and APIs

 SysCap is short for System Capability.
 It refers to a standalone feature in the operating system, for example, Bluetooth, Wi-Fi, NFC, or camera.
-Each system capability corresponds to a set of bound APIs, whose availability depends on the support of the target device.
-Such a set of APIs can be provided in the IDE for association.
+Each SysCap corresponds to a set of bound APIs, whose availability depends on the support of the target device.
+Such a set of APIs are provided in DevEco Studio for association.

 ![image-20220326064841782](figures/image-20220326064841782.png)

-### Supported Capability Set, Associated Capability Set, and Required Capability Set
+### Supported SysCap Set, Associated SysCap Set, and Required SysCap Set

-The supported capability set, associated capability set, and required capability set are collections of system capabilities.
+The supported SysCap set, associated SysCap set, and required SysCap set are collections of SysCaps.
-The supported capability set covers the device capabilities, and the required capability set covers the application capabilities.
-If the capability set required by application A is a subset of the capability set supported by device N, application A can be distributed to device N for installation and running.
+The supported SysCap set covers the device capabilities, and the required SysCap set covers the application capabilities.
+If the SysCap set required by application A is a subset of the SysCap set supported by device N, application A can be distributed to device N for installation and running.
 Otherwise, application A cannot be distributed.
-The associated capability set covers the system capabilities of associated APIs that the IDE offers during application development.
+The associated SysCap set covers the system capabilities of associated APIs that the IDE offers during application development.

 ![image-20220326064913834](figures/image-20220326064913834.png)

-### Devices and Supported Capability Sets
+### Devices and Supported SysCap Sets

-Each device provides a capability set that matches its hardware capability.
+Each device provides a SysCap set that matches its hardware capability.
 The SDK classifies devices into general devices and custom devices.
-The general devices' supported capability set is defined by OpenHarmony, and the custom devices' is defined by device vendors.
+The general devices' supported SysCap set is defined by OpenHarmony, and the custom devices' is defined by device vendors.

 ![image-20220326064955505](figures/image-20220326064955505.png)